Your sales landing page (aka sales page) can be found in the Playbook creator app under your profile — share this link anywhere and everywhere!

 Leverage user-generated content to let your fans and followers help spread the word about your app

-Set a regular posting schedule and stick with it — the most successful Creators develop a routine for post frequency and style
+Set a regular posting schedule and stick with it — the most successful creators develop a routine for post frequency and style

 Whether your app is a full-time gig or a side hustle, you created this subscription business because you wanted an income stream.
 But if you don’t market your app, guess what?
 You don’t make any money!

-Add your sales link everywhere, including:
+Add your sales page everywhere, including:

 Instagram, Facebook, Twitter, YouTube, and TikTok bios

 Pin posts on Facebook and Twitter

 Create an Instagram Story highlight (more on this below!)